Sangeetaaaa/Gitte/README.md

 $ gitte push

-This command will add all your files to stagging area, commit it and will push to master branch
+This command will add all your files to stagging area, commit it and will push to the master branch

 note: This command will show err if remote was not added before.